 When you first apply for your Thailand visa, you’ll have to choose between getting a single-entry visa or a multiple-entry visa.
 If you get a multiple-entry visa, then you won’t have to apply for a re-entry permit when leaving Thailand on your valid visa.

-If your visa is a single-entry visa, then you’ll have to apply for a re-entry permit every time you want to leave and re-enter Thailand on your valid visa.
+If your visa is a single-entry visa, then you’ll have to apply for a re-entry permit every time you want to leave and re-enter Thailand.

-If you leave Thailand on your single-entry visa without a re-entry permit, immigration officers will void your visa.
+If you leave Thailand on your single-entry visa without a re-entry permit, your visa will be voided immediately.